libvmi/libvmi/README.rst

 normally used by memory forensics tools and thus allows introspecting domains where this structure is either corrupted, or encoded (like in the case of Windows 8 x64).
-However, Rekall profiles have to be created for each kernel version, and therefore if an update is made to the kernel, the profile has to be re-generated, thus its a bit less stable as the standard LibVMI configuration entries which are generally stable for specific releases of Windows.
+However, Rekall profiles have to be created for each kernel version, and therefore if an update is made to the kernel, the profile has to be re-generated, thus it's a bit less stable as the standard LibVMI configuration entries which are generally stable for specific releases of Windows.